-57. China spent 1.34% of GDP on research and development in 2005 (compared with an OECD average of 2.3%).
+China spent 1.34% of GDP on research and development in 2005 (compared with an OECD average of 2.3%).
 China has been increasing its R&D spending progressively over the last decade.
-In 2000 gross domestic expenditure on R&D totalled 0.9%.
+In 2000 gross domestic expenditure on R&D totalled 0.9% of GDP.
 China has also been steadily increasing its number of researchers.
 In 2004, there were 1.2 researchers per thousand employees (compared with an OECD average of about 7).
-In June 2006, China had supercomputing capacity ranked at 35 and 53 in the top 100 rankings by gigaflop capacity.

-58. To boost output of high technology products, while addressing environmental stresses, China is investing in scientific research with priority given to energy and water resources, environmental protection, information technology, biotechnology, advanced materials, aerospace and aviation.
+To boost output of high technology products, while addressing environmental stresses, China is investing in scientific research with priority given to energy and water resources, environmental protection, information technology, biotechnology, advanced materials, aerospace and aviation.

-2.9 Reform of personnel management in TEI
+2.9 Reform of personnel management in TEIs

-59. Since 2000, an extensive programme of reform of tertiary education personnel management has been underway.
+Since 2000, an extensive programme of reform of tertiary education personnel management has been underway.
 The former model of lifelong employment has been replaced with contract-based employment.
 The formerly closed system of appointments has been replaced with open advertisement for academic and administrative staff positions.
 A performance-based management system has been introduced for employment continuation (contract extension), promotion or demotion, and remuneration.
 Annual performance evaluations are conducted within TEIs, although these currently cover only academic staff and not administrative staff.
 Figure 2.1 illustrates the approach of one university.